College Mission

 AIT provides support for 350+ applications utilized in labs, classrooms, and on College-owned computers.
 AIT also supports approximately 2,400 college-owned Windows & Apple laptops, desktops, and tablets, over 1,200 Voice over Internet Protocol (VoIP) phones and 380 local and network printers.
 Each year accounts and permissions are prepared for incoming students, and throughout the year accounts and permissions are adjusted as needed for faculty, students, staff, and alumni.
 Email accounts are kept by students post graduation.
 Alumni retain access to their student records.

-AIT provides technical support to all faculty, students, and staff in the areas of network access, printing, anti-virus, enterprise software (Schoology, Banner, Email, etc.), VoIP telephones, and account permissions.
+AIT provides technical support to all faculty, students, and staff in the areas of network access, printing, anti-virus, enterprise software (Canvas, Banner, Email, etc.), VoIP telephones, and account permissions.
 On personally-owned computers, AIT provides network support and virus removal.
 For College-owned computers, AIT provides support for all approved software and hardware.
 For guests of the College, including speakers and prospective students, AIT provides access to a guest wireless network.

 Behind the scenes, AIT provides enterprise application, infrastructure, and security support, and management for all network and enterprise applications utilized by the college.
 This management allows for Internet and network access as well as management of all College data.